RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

 - Enclose the full publication date (e.g. 15 November 2021) in parentheses after the author or page name.
+If the multiple posts are from the same author and same year, put a chronological letter after the year to differentiate their corresponding in-text references, e.g. 2021a, 2021b, 2021c.

 - Put title of the social media post in single inverted commas (quotation marks), followed by the type of post in square brackets, e.g. \[Facebook post\], \[Tweet\], \[Instagram post\].

 - For social media posts with no title, include the first 10 words of content followed by an ellipsis (three dots).
 Put these first 10 words in single inverted commas (quotation marks).

-- Include the page name where the post is located, after type of post.
+- After type of post, include the name of the page where the post is located.

 - After post's page name, add accessed date (e.g. accessed 13 December 2021) followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> Author’s family name Initial or Organisation’s Name (Day Month Year) ‘Title or first 10 words of content of post ...’ \[type of post\], Name of Page, accessed Day Month Year.
+> Author's family name Initial or Organisation's Name (Day Month Year) 'Title or first 10 words of content of post...' \[type of post\], Name of Page, accessed Day Month Year.
 URL

 ##### Examples